tsugumii21/BU-Polangui-Student-Management-System/README.md

 - **Directory Control:**
   - Full control to manage data integrity.

-### 📂 Students Directory & Department Selection

-- **Department Directory:** A visual and interactive entry point where users select a department (Computer Studies, Engineering, Nursing, etc.) before viewing student lists.
-Each department is represented by a distinct color and icon for easy navigation.
-- **Course-Based Filtering:** Once inside a department, filter students specifically by **Course** (e.g., BSIT, BSCS) instead of the broad department category.
-- **Advanced Filtering:** Dynamic filters for Year Level, Block, and Gender.
-- **Smart Sorting:** Sort by Name, Date Added, Recently Modified, Year Level, and more.
-- **Global Search:** Instant search functionality for Student Names and IDs.

 ### 👤 User Dashboard

 - **Overview Statistics:** Real-time view of total students and recent activity.